HSBC apologises for online banking outage, says customers will not "lose out"

-LONDON HSBC said on Tuesday that customers affected by a blackout on its personal banking online services in Britain will not "lose out", as technical problems suffered by Europe's biggest bank ran into a second day.
+LONDON Jan 5 HSBC said on Tuesday that customers affected by a blackout on its personal banking online services will not "lose out", as technical problems suffered by Europe's biggest bank run into a second day.

 In a statement apologising for the faults, first reported on Monday, a spokesman said: "We are currently experiencing issues with our Online and Mobile banking.
 Personal Mobile banking is working but due to high demand customers may experience delays."